What Is Prop 213?

 Prop 213 also affects individuals who drive under the influence (DUI) of alcohol or drugs.
 If a drunk or drugged driver is involved in a car accident but did not cause the collision, the law may restrict him/her from recovering non-economic damages.

-Essentially, Prop 213 punishes individuals for driving uninsured or being under the influence while driving by not allowing them to recover for their pain and suffering, emotional distress, etc.
+Essentially, Prop 213 punishes individuals for driving uninsured or being under the influence while driving by not allowing them to recover for their:

 However, the following are several exceptions to Prop 213: